top of page

 Support Our Project or Schedule a Tour

 Ritter Center CEO Mark Shotwell is currently providing private tours and briefings.
-If you would like to schedule a tour or support the project, please contact Annie Everett: aeverett@RitterCenter.org
+If you would like to schedule a tour or support the project, please contact Noelle Colomé, Director of Donor Advising at (415) 847-8043 or ncolome@rittercenter.org.

 Home_Contact3.png